main picture 1 taxi prague czech republic

 • A 10-minute trip from the city centre (ranging roughly from 2 kilometres – 2.5 kilometres) will cost from CZK 90 to CZK 120 (from EUR 3.60).

-Please note: Rates may vary depending on the traffic conditions (e.g. the price increases even if you’re stuck in a traffic jam).
+Please note: rates may vary depending on the traffic conditions (e.g. the price increases even if you’re stuck in a traffic jam).

-To avoid any scams and to ensure hassle-free journeys around Prague you can book your transfer from the airport into the city on our website: Airport → Centre Transfers
+and to ensure hassle-free journeys around Prague you can book your private transfer on our website.

 Should I pay a tip to the taxi driver?